Weakly Hadamard diagonalizable graphs and Quantum State Transfer: Weakly Hadamard diagonalizable graphs

 It is known that the complement $X^c$ and the join $X\vee X$ are Hadamard diagonalizable whenever $X$ is \cite[Lemma 7]{barik2011}.
 For $X^c$, this is known to extend to WHD graphs under mild conditions \cite[Lemmas 2.4-2.5]{adm2021}.

 \begin{proposition} Let $X$ be unweighted.
-If $L(X)$ is diagonalized by a matrix $S$ whose each column distinct from \textbf{1} is orthogonal to \textbf{1}, then $X^c$ is also diagonalized by $S$.
+If $L(X)$ is diagonalized by a matrix $S$ each of whose columns distinct from $\mathbf{1}$ is orthogonal to $\mathbf{1}$, then $X^c$ is also diagonalized by $S$.
 In particular, if $X$ is WHD, then so is $X^c$. \end{proposition}

 The assumption about the matrix $S$ in Proposition \ref{comp} is indeed necessary.
-For instance, the graph $K_2\sqcup O_1$ is diagonalized by the weak Hadamard matrix $D$ is Remark \ref{D}.
-But since this matrix $D$ does not satisfy the assumption in Proposition \ref{comp}, it follows that $X^c=P_3$ is not WHD.
-Indeed, one checks that $L(P_3)$ has 3 as a simple eigenvalue with $[1,-2,1]^T$ as an associated eigenvector.
+For instance, $X=K_2\sqcup O_1$ is diagonalized by the weak Hadamard matrix $D$ is Remark \ref{D}.
+But one checks that $L(P_3)$ has 3 as a simple eigenvalue with $[1,-2,1]^T$ as an associated eigenvector, and so $X^c=P_3$ is not WHD.
+Thus, the conclusion of Proposition \ref{comp} does not necessarily hold if the premise is not true.

-If $X$ is connected, then Proposition \ref{comp} implies that $X^c$ is WHD.
-On the other hand, if $X=\bigsqcup_{j=1}^kX_j$, where the $X_j$'s are WHD graphs on the same number of vertices and each $L(X_j)$ diagonalized by the matrix $S_j$ whose columns other than $\textbf{1}$ are orthogonal to $\textbf{1}$, then $X^c$ is also WHD.
+If $X$ is connected, then all eigenvectors of $L(X)$ that are not in the eigenspace associated with the eigenvalue 0 are orthogonal to $\mathbf{1}$, and so $X^c$ is WHD by Proposition \ref{comp}.
+On the other hand, if $X=\bigsqcup_{j=1}^kX_j$, where the $X_j$'s are WHD graphs on the same number of vertices and each $L(X_j)$ diagonalized by the matrix $S_j$ whose columns other than $\mathbf{1}$ are orthogonal to $\mathbf{1}$, then $X^c$ is also WHD.
 In particular, if $X$ is a disconnected regular graph whose components are WHD and have equal sizes, then $X^c$ is also WHD by the preceding statement \cite[Lemma 2.5]{adm2021}.
 But as the next example shows, there are disconnected non-regular WHD graphs whose components have equal size, where the complement also happens to be WHD.